johnpuddephatt/oclt/_projects/irving.md

 We’d like as many people as possible to join us to make this happen.

-- We want your ideas: the more people involved the more diversity of ideas and the greater the chance of success.
+* We want your ideas: the more people involved the more diversity of ideas and the greater the chance of success.
-- We need to demonstrate community support and the easiest way to do this is for people to sign up and become a [supporter](https://www.facebook.com/Homes-for-Oxford-503550633162244/?fref=ts).
+* We need to demonstrate community support and the easiest way to do this is for people to sign up and become a [supporter](https://www.facebook.com/Homes-for-Oxford-503550633162244/?fref=ts).
-- People can also help by donating large or small amounts via [our JustGiving page](https://www.justgiving.com/fundraising/irvingbuilding)
+* People can also help by donating large or small amounts via [our JustGiving page](https://www.justgiving.com/fundraising/irvingbuilding)
-- Once we have the site secured, we will launch a Community Share Offer so there will be an opportunity to invest, for an ethical return
+* Once we have the site secured, we will launch a Community Share Offer so there will be an opportunity to invest, for an ethical return

 Current estimates of bid costs total at least £13,000 or more.
 We have already spent a considerable amount on architect and business planning costs but further spending will be necessary for:

-- More detailed architect drawings
+* More detailed architect drawings
-- Pre-application planning costs
+* Pre-application planning costs
-- Further business and finance planning
+* Further business and finance planning
-- Grant applications
+* Grant applications
-- Project management
+* Project management
-- Publicity and press
+* Publicity and press

 We are aiming to raise about half of this from crowdfunding.
 Oxford Community Foundation have kindly offered to manage the donations [via the JustGiving page](https://www.justgiving.com/fundraising/irvingbuilding) which means we can also claim gift aid (an extra 25%) on them.

 Please be aware that if you donate at this stage, this money is non-returnable.
-While we are optimistic about our chances of success there are no guarantees but in order to bid, we must spend this money.
+While we are optimistic about our chances of success there are no guarantees but in order to bid, we must spend this money in order to advance.

-​<br />
-​<br />
-<a class="button" href="https://drive.google.com/open?id=1F3xetKavcnFi8Tq6Z0avoY1STX5YV3rj">Link to bid brochure</a>
+​<br /> ​<br /> <a class="button" href="https://drive.google.com/open?id=1F3xetKavcnFi8Tq6Z0avoY1STX5YV3rj">Link to bid brochure</a>